 To fund its operations, SAHRA principally relies on the budget allocation received through DSAC.
-The budget provided to SAHRA has continuously declined in recent years, posing a threat to SAHRA's ability to properly carry out its purpose and achieve the aims outlined in its mandate.
-The Entity concentrated its efforts on determining how it wants to produce revenue by developing a Financial Sustainability Plan.
-The aim of the plan is to achieve additional monetary returns or generating of revenue that will assist SAHRA in its financial sustainability in the long term.
+The budget provided to SAHRA has remained constant in recent years, posing a threat to SAHRA's ability to properly carry out its purpose and achieve the aims outlined in its mandate.
+The Entity has concentrated its efforts to achieve additional monetary returns or generating of revenue that will assist in its financial sustainability in the long term.